What is a Debt Consolidation Loan?

 - If you don’t keep up with the loan repayments, although you should have time to rectify this, this could result in legal action.

 - Depending on the terms you’ve selected, it may take longer to repay your debts than would have otherwise been the case.
 However, you should be in a better financial state.

 At Consolidation Express, we want to help where we can and – regardless of your credit history – we promise your application will get treated with the respect it deserves.
 After running our standard checks on affordability, if we believe that a loan is the best solution for you then we will try our best to get this granted.
 Only one way to find out though, apply and we’ll get the ball rolling!

-There are many other solutions to a debt consolidation loan so don’t worry if you’re not sold on this idea.
+There are many other solutions to a debt consolidation loan so don’t worry if you’re undecided.
 When you apply, an advisor will take a look at your circumstances and might suggest an alternative.
 One which might be better suited to your needs.

 Government debt consolidation loans do not exist.
 Debt management companies have been adopting phrases such as ‘government debt consolidation’ or ‘government debt advice’ which implies that the government approve of this kind of loan.
 However, this is never the case and the Financial Conduct Authority are working hard to clamp down on this kind of behaviour.